Nossis: Reception

 Nossis is not mentioned by later commentators or lexicographers, and does not seem to have entered the Greek literary canon.
-She was still known in the first century BC, when Meleager of Gadara included her in his Garland, and in the Augustan period she is one of nine female poets in an epigram by Antipater of Thessalonica.
-One of her epigrams is parodied by Cillactor, and two of Herodas' Mimes allude to her.
+In the third century BC, Theocritus and Posidippus reference her.
+She was still known in the first century BC, when Meleager of Gadara included her in his Garland, and in the Augustan period she is one of nine female poets named in an epigram by Antipater of Thessalonica.
+One of her epigrams is parodied by Cillactor, and two of Herodas' Mimes, the sixth and seventh, refer to her.
+Marilyn B. Skinner has argued that Herodas' fourth Mime also specifically alludes to the work of Nossis as part of an attack on women poets.
+Mary Maxwell argues that the style of the Augustan poet Sulpicia imitates the Hellenistic women poets, including Nossis.

+At the beginning of the twentieth century, Renée Vivien translated the poems of several ancient Greek women into French in Les Kitharèdes, including Nossis; Tama Lea Engelking argues that Vivien was particularly influenced by Nossis' epigram AP 7.718.
+The imagist poet H. D. was influenced by Nossis, translating her first epigram as part of the poem "Nossis".
+Judy Chicago included her in the Heritage Floor, associated with the place-setting for Sappho in The Dinner Party.
+Modern scholarship on Nossis has primarily been concerned with her relationship to Sappho and her engagement in a women's tradition of Greek poetry.